xinyi-wang02/ac2152024_group_X/README.md

 #### Deployment Pipeline (`src/deployment/`)

-(1)`src/deployment/deploy-docker-images.yml` - This yaml file builds Docker images for frontend and API services and pushes them to GCR.
+(1)`src/deployment/deploy-docker-images.yml` - This yaml file builds Docker images for frontend and API services and pushes them to Artifact Registry.

-(2)`src/deployment/deploy-k8s-cluster.yml` - This yaml file creates and manages a Kubernetes cluster on GCP using Ansible and GCP Cloud modules.
-It deploys frontend and API services along with Nginx Ingress, Persistent Volumes, and Secrets.
+(2)`src/deployment/deploy-k8s-cluster.yml` - This yaml file creates and manages a Kubernetes cluster on GKE using Ansible Playbook.
+It deploys frontend and API services along with Nginx Ingress.
 It defines and applies Kubernetes manifests (Deployments, Services, Ingress) using Ansible's k8s module while also configuring Secrets and ConfigMaps for the pods.

 (3)`src/deployment/inventory.yml` - This yaml file defines hosts and variables for Ansible playbooks.
 It sets up GCP credentials and SSH information to allow Ansible to manage remote systems.

-(4)`src/deployment/Dockerfile` - This file defines the steps for building the containerized environment.
+(4)`src/deployment/Dockerfile` - This file defines the steps for building the containerized environment for deployment on k8s.

 (5)`src/deployment/docker-shell.sh` and `src/deployment/docker-entrypoint.sh` - These scripts build and run the Docker container with the context of the Ansible environment.
 It also specifies credentials for GCP authentication and container entry point.

 (6)`src/deployment/nginx-config/nginx/nginx.config` - This file defines the NGINX configuration for routing traffic to the frontend and API services within the Kubernetes cluster.
 It sets up proxy rules to forward requests to the API service on port 9000 and to the frontend at its root path.
-The configuration also includes server directives for access logging, gzip compression, SSL protocols, and connection settings to support load balancing, request forwarding, and optimized performance.

 #### Set up instructions

 Prerequisites